Gregg Alexander wants to hug you!

 - "The Decency League" is one against Moral Guardians.

 - The lyrics in the liner notes for the title track "Maybe You've Been Brainwashed Too" are completely different than the actual song on the album.
-The original lyrics, which are all a giant Take That at society, end with "So hip, so young, so full of shit.
+The booklet lyrics, which are all a giant Take That at society, end with "So hip, so young, so full of shit.
 The studio told us to shut up and write another hit."
+The song itself never had those lyrics, it is gibberish - this was a parody of censorship.

 Social Security Number, please.
 Credit card number, please.
 Money, please.
 Money, please.
 Money, please.
 Soul, please.
 Please deposit 85 dollars for the next three minutes, please.